coding-projects-repos/project-template/README.md

 The meat of the project - detailed prompt on the project specifications.

+## Testing

+Provide instructions or test cases so the learner can check their results.
+Alternatively, provide tests within the code with instructions on how to execute them.

 ## Extensions

 Any extensions for learners to try once completed with the base level.